nayanj2221/Quanto_Gladiators/Quanto_Gladiators/6_Educational_toolkit/README.md

 Looking ahead, we plan to:
 - Add more interactive features, such as statistical metrics (e.g., variance, KS-test) in the dashboard.
-- Expand the toolkit to include real hardware data (Task 7) for comparison.
+- Expand the toolkit to include real hardware data  for comparison.
 - Share the dashboard with the `6_Educational_toolkit/requirements.txt` for broader educational use.

 ##  Educational Insights